 Are you the frustrated owner of a very messy or overstuffed dresser?
 Don’t worry, organizing all those drawers can be a quick and simple process with these 10 easy tips.
-Let Operation Organize Dresser commence!
+Let Operation Organize Closet commence!

 1. Start With Empty Drawers

 As a general organizing rule, it’s best not to try to reorganize the contents of your drawers while those contents are still inside said drawers.
 Always take everything out before you start to sort, rearrange, or re-fold your clothes.